We always check the jewellery upon receiving stock and also twice before fitting. You should also check your piercing jewellery please.

 Clickers are rings with a small segment cut off, which is secured with a hinge.
 The segment part can be rotated and ‘click’ in place.

 Violent mishandling of the jewellery might cause the click mechanism to soften.

-If you feel that the jewellery clicks and re-opens too easily, we can adjust it in the shop.
+If you feel that the jewellery clicks and re-opens too easily, or doesn’t click at all, we can adjust it in the shop.